vechain/mesh/.github/README.md

 A Coinbase Mesh API implementation for the VeChain blockchain, built in Go.

-The current implementation is based on the reference implementation from [vechain/rosetta](https://github.com/vechain/rosetta) but is being reviewed and refactored to improve efficiency, code organization, and maintainability.
+This repo is based on the reference implementation from [vechain/rosetta](https://github.com/vechain/rosetta) but is being reviewed and refactored to improve efficiency, code organization, and maintainability.

 ## Features